GuanceCloud/guance-docs/docs/en/integrations/aws_neptune_cluster.md

 > Tip：Please prepare AWS AK that meets the requirements in advance（For simplicity's sake,，You can directly grant the global read-only permission`ReadOnlyAccess`）

-To synchronize the monitoring data of Neptune Cluster cloud resources, we install the corresponding collection script：「观测云集成（AWS-Neptune Cluster采集）」(ID：`guance_aws_neptune_cluster`)
+To synchronize the monitoring data of Neptune Cluster cloud resources, we install the corresponding collection script：「Guance Integration（AWS-Neptune ClusterCollect）」(ID：`guance_aws_neptune_cluster`)

 Click 【Install】 and enter the corresponding parameters: AWS AK, AWS account name.